SqueezeLLM: Dense-and-Sparse Quantization: Evaluations

-\textbf{Dense-and-Sparse Quantization.} By leveraging the Dense-and-Sparse quantization scheme, we achieve a further reduction in the perplexity gap between the FP16 baseline and quantized models, as shown in the second and third groups of Tab.~\ref{tab:main} (a).
-This improvement is particularly significant in the case of 3-bit quantization, where excluding just 0.05\% and 0.45\% of the values yields around 0.1 and 0.2 perplexity improvement, respectively.
-With the Dense-and-Sparse decomposition, we achieve nearly lossless compression with less than 0.1 and 0.5 perplexity deviation from the FP16 baseline for 4-bit and 3-bit, respectively.
+\textbf{Dense-and-Sparse Quantization.} By leveraging the Dense-and-Sparse quantization, we achieve a further reduction in the perplexity gap from the FP16 baseline, as shown in Tab.~\ref{tab:llama-7b-main}.
+This improvement is particularly significant with 3-bit quantization, where extracting just 0.45\% of the values yields around 0.2 perplexity improvement.
+This enables nearly lossless compression with less than 0.1/0.5 perplexity deviation from the FP16 baseline for 4/3-bit, respectively.

 Both GPTQ and AWQ use a grouping strategy to enhance performance with a slight overhead in model size.
-However, we demonstrate that \OURS with sparsity levels of 0.05\% and 0.45\% consistently outperforms both GPTQ and AWQ with group sizes of 256 and 128, respectively, in all scenarios while maintaining smaller or comparable model sizes.
-This is more pronounced for 3-bit quantization, where \OURS with a 0.45\% sparsity level outperforms both GPTQ and AWQ with a group size of 128 by up to more than 0.3 perplexity points.
+However, we demonstrate that \OURS with a sparsity level of 0.45\% consistently outperforms both GPTQ/AWQ with a group size of 128 in all scenarios with comparable model sizes.
+This is more pronounced for 3-bit quantization, where \OURS with a 0.45\% sparsity level outperforms both GPTQ/AWQ with a group size of 128 by up $\sim$0.3 perplexity.

-\textbf{Results on Larger Models.} In Tab.~\ref{tab:main} (b, c), we observe that the trend observed in LLaMA-7B extends to LLaMA-13B and 30B models.
-As also illustrated in Fig.~\ref{fig:main_results}, \OURS consistently outperforms state-of-the-art PTQ methods across all model sizes and quantization bit widths.
-Notably, even the dense-only version of \OURS achieves perplexity comparable to the grouped GPTQ and AWQ.
-By incorporating sparsity, we achieve further perplexity improvements, reducing the gap from the FP16 baseline to less than 0.1 and 0.4 perplexity points for 4-bit and 3-bit quantization, respectively.
+\textbf{Results on Larger Models.} In Tab.~\ref{tab:llama-7b-main} (13B) and Tab.~\ref{tab:llama-7b-main-full} (30/65B), we observe that the trend in 7B extends to larger models, where \OURS consistently outperforms other PTQ methods across all models and bit widths.
+Such a trend is also illustrated in Fig.~\ref{fig:main_results} for 3-bit quantization where even \textit{dense-only} \OURS achieves comparable perplexity to \textit{grouped} GPTQ/AWQ.
+With sparsity, we can further improve perplexity, reducing the gap from the FP16 baseline to less than 0.1/0.4 perplexity points for 4/3-bit quantization.
 Notably, with 3-bit quantization, our approach achieves up to a 2.1$\times$ reduction in perplexity gap from the FP16 baseline compared to existing methods.
-To the best of our knowledge, this is the best results reported so far for quantizing these models.

-Further ablation studies on our design choices, including sensitivity metrics, sparsity levels, and grouping, are provided in Appendix~\ref{subsec:ablation}.
+Further ablation studies on our design choices are provided in Appendix~\ref{subsec:ablation}, and additional results on the LLaMA2 and OPT models can be found in Appendix~\ref{appendix:additional-results}.